jpgimenez/craftbeerpiLCD/README.md

 kettles starting with 1.
 Default is kettle 1 (probably the first kettle which was defined in hardware).

-## Installation

-Download and install this plugin via the CraftBeerPi user interface.
-It is called LCDDisplay.
-After that a reboot is necessary.

-## Configuration

-At least configure your i2c adress in the parameters menue.
-Some other parameters of the LCD can be changed in the  __init__.py file in the /home/pi/craftbeerpi3/modules/plugins/LCDDisplay folder.

 ## Hints

-Changing a LCD_xxxx parameter in the parameters menue or any file in LCDDisplay folder usually requires a reboot.
+- Changing a LCD_xxxx parameter in the parameters menue or any file in LCDDisplay folder usually requires a reboot.
-Concerning reboot have a look in the comments of the parameters.
+- If you need a reboot have a look in the comments of the parameters.
-A new fermenter should have a target temperature and at least one step defined.
+- A new fermenter should have a target temperature and at least one step defined.
-It maybe necessary to restart craftbeerpi after adding a new fermenter.
+- It maybe necessary to restart craftbeerpi after adding a new fermenter.
-Sometimes it lastes a long time till the fermenterstep starts running.
+- Sometimes it lastes a long time till the fermenterstep starts running.
 I don't know why this is happening.
-If the address is right but you still can not see letters displayed:
+- If the address is right but you still can not see letters displayed:
   - try to adjust contrast by the screw on the back of the LCD Hardware (I2C Modul)
   - be shure to provide the LCD hardware with the right ammount of voltage (mostly 5V or 3.3V)
   - use a strong powersuppy.
 If you notice LCD fading a bit there is a lack of current.
+  - use proper connections.
+Soldering the wires is best for connection.
+Bad connection can also result in fading the LCD.

 Questions can be posed in the Craftbeerpi Usergroup in Facebook or in the repository.

 ## Fixed Issues: